 Applications: astrophysics (coordinates on sky), search for resonance of unknown mass and width, ...
 G. Cowan Summary on Look-Elsewhere Effect Remember the Look-Elsewhere Effect is when we test a single model (e.g., SM) with multiple observations, i..e, in mulitple places.
 Note there is no look-elsewhere effect when considering exclusion limits.
 There we test specific signal models (typically once) and say whether each is excluded.
-With exclusion there is, however, the analogous issue of testing many signal models (or parameter values) and thus excluding some even in the absence of signal ("spurious exclusion") Approximate correction for LEE should be sufficient, and one should also report the uncorrected significance.
+With exclusion there is, however, the also problematic issue of testing many signal models (or parameter values) and thus excluding some for which one has little or no sensitivity.
+Approximate correction for LEE should be sufficient, and one should also report the uncorrected significance.
 "There's no sense in being precise when you don't even know what you're talking about." - John von Neumann Why 5 sigma?